ChrstphrHll/npc_gen/students/Turi Chandrelle.md

 ---
 # Turi Chandrelle
 ### Description
-- Gnome Rouge from Qualnis
+- Gnome Rouge from Shadesburry Initiative
 - 4th year Protection student in Fiesn
 - shoulder length curly red hair that's messy, Blue eyes, and Fair skin
 - Is Mature and Enigmatic, and has Indulgence as their ideal
+- Speaks in a strong, indirect, sustained manner

 ### Notes